UK Medical Device Regulations

 For the purposes of UKCA marking, it is the UK MDR 2002 that needs to be followed for compliance.
 However, the UK does accept CE marked medical devices which are compliant with the EU MDR 2017/745 and IVDs which are compliant with the IVDR 2017/746.

-In this article we will focus on Classification of Medical Devices only under the UK Medical Device Regulations.
+In this article we will focus on Medical Devices Classification UK only under the UK Medical Device Regulations.

 All medical devices that are placed on the UK market must be registered with the MHRA.